ignasdamunskis/passive-events-support/README.md

 | Touch | `touchstart`, `touchmove`, `touchenter`, `touchend`, `touchleave` |
 | Mouse | `mouseout`, `mouseleave`, `mouseup`, `mousedown`, `mousemove`, `mouseenter`, `mousewheel`, `mouseover` |

+## Customization

 It is recommended to customize and only pass the events that seems to trigger the warning.
-See the section below.

-## Customization
+Passing just the necessary events will decrease the possibility of incompatibility.
+Some real life scenarios:

+- For **Materialize CSS** just `touchstart`, `touchmove` and `touchend` were needed.
+It worked fine with all the default events too.
+- For **jQuery** just `mousewheel` was needed.
+It did break when using all the default events instead of just `mousewheel`.

-In case you want to customize the event list, you will need to pass an array of events manually:
+To customize the event list, you will need to pass an array of events manually:

 ```js
 import { passiveSupport } from 'passive-events-support/src/utils'